Composing Custom Pipelines¶

 The learning_tail() helper returns the standard learning step sequence:

-from ace_next import learning_tail, Reflector, SkillManager, Skillbook
+from ace import learning_tail, Reflector, SkillManager, Skillbook

 steps = learning_tail(